 Because of the link to food consumption, interannual variation in condition is often associated with changes in the strength of competition for food, via changes in density of the population, competitors, or prey species (Cardinale and Arrhenius, 2000; Casini et al., 2006; Thorson, 2015; Grüss et al., 2020).
 Condition has also been linked to abiotic environmental variables (e.g., temperature, salinity) affecting ecosystem productivity and local habitat quality (Möllmann et al., 2003; Morgan et al., 2010; Thorson, 2015; Grüss et al., 2020).
 More recently, studies have found a link between declining body condition and deoxygenation (often resulting in the expansion of “dead zones” causing habitat degradation and compression) (Casini et al., 2016a, 2021), fueled by warming and nutrient enrichment (Diaz, 2001; Breitburg, 2002; Diaz and Rosenberg, 2008; Carstensen et al., 2014).
-(Cui and Wootton, 1988)However, reduced oxygen concentrations also cause lower food intake rates due to lower metabolic rates, which can occur even during milder hypoxia.
+Moreover, laboratory experiments have shown that warming is associated with lower condition unless fish have food in excess (Cui and Wootton, 1988).
+This suggests effects of deoxygenation and warming could be synergistic, as reduced oxygen concentrations also cause lower food intake rates (even during milder hypoxia).
 As both environmental and biological variables can affect condition, it is important to study their relative contribution to condition in a common framework.

 The Baltic Sea constitutes an interesting case study for disentangling ecosystem drivers affecting body condition (Reusch et al., 2018).
-First, in the Eastern Baltic Sea cod stock (hereafter referred to as cod), the average body growth and body condition has declined since the collapse of the stock in the early 1990s (Casini et al., 2016a; Mion et al., 2021).
+First, in the eastern Baltic Sea cod stock (hereafter referred to as cod), the average body growth and body condition has declined since the collapse of the stock in the early 1990s (Casini et al., 2016a; Mion et al., 2021).
 This has compromised the stock’s productivity to the extent that population biomass is expected to remain below safe limits despite the ban of targeted cod fisheries in 2019 (ICES, 2021a, 2021b).
-Second, the Baltic ecosystem has seen a major change in the abundance and distribution of both cod and its potential competitors for the benthic prey Saduria entomon (Haase et al., 2020; Neuenfeldt et al., 2020)—the flounder species (European flounder Platichthys flesus and Baltic Flounder Platichthys solemdali) (Orio et al., 2017), and its main pelagic prey species (sprat Sprattus sprattus and herring Clupea harengus) (Casini et al., 2011; Eero et al., 2012; ICES, 2021a).
+Second, the Baltic ecosystem has seen a major change in the abundance and distribution of both cod and its potential competitors for the benthic prey Saduria entomon (Haase et al., 2020; Neuenfeldt et al., 2020)—the flounder species complex (European flounder Platichthys flesus and Baltic Flounder Platichthys solemdali) (Orio et al., 2017), and its main pelagic prey species (sprat Sprattus sprattus and herring Clupea harengus) (Casini et al., 2011; Eero et al., 2012; ICES, 2021a).
 Also increased intraspecific competition has been linked to the low growth rates of the stock (Svedäng and Hornborg, 2014).
 Lastly, the irregular inflows of saline and oxygenated water from the North Sea together combined with a slow water exchange (a residence time of 25–30 years) are features that have contributed to making the Baltic Sea the largest anthropogenically induced hypoxic area in the world (Carstensen et al., 2014).
 It is also one of the fastest warming regional seas (Belkin, 2009; Reusch et al., 2018).
 Previous studies have linked changes in mean condition of cod over large spatial scales to single or some combination of ecosystem drivers (Casini et al., 2016a, 2021; Orio et al., 2020).
 However, in previous studies, within-population variability in condition have been neglected and the effects of environmental and biotic covariates have not been studied on local scales.
 Moreover, the effect of all the above-mentioned covariates on cod condition have not been analyzed in a common framework.